 Welcome to part 4 of an 8-part series on Lightroom presets and how they work.
 To go with this I've created 8 free Lightroom presets you can download right now.
 Lightroom CC/Photography plan trial version and offers Click here for a Dropbox link to the presets.
 You don't need to have a Dropbox account – just click the 'Download' button at the top right.
 Depending … [Read more...] about 8 free Lightroom presets part 4: ‘Moonlite’

 Old movies (and quite a few new ones) are full of 'pretend' night shots.
 The look like they were taken in moonlight, but it's all an illusion created by clever use of exposure, colour and filters.

-Finally, we all have the idea that moonlight has a blue tone.
-Technically, it doesn't, but it’s probably something to do with the way the rods and cones in our retinas react to very low light levels.
-This is one more tool you can use in your photo-editing software to finish off this 'moonlight' look.
+Finally, we all have the idea that moonlight has a blue tone (technically, it doesn't).
+This is a third adjustment you can make in your photo-editing software to finish off this 'moonlight' look.

 If you look at any old Hollywood film you'd see they had a standard technique for creating 'moonlight'.
 They'd simply shoot in bright sunlight, reduce the exposure and give the picture a blue tinge.
 The bizarre thing was that it worked – it did give the appearance of 'night'.
 Moonlight isn't actually blue, though.
 If you take a picture under moonlight with a long enough … [Read more...] about How to create a moonlight effect in Color Efex Pro 4